taufeeqahmad21/taufeeqahmad21/README.md

 ---

-## 💡 About Me
+👨‍💻 About Me

-* 📱 4+ years of experience in Android development
+📱 4+ years of experience in Android development
-* 🔥 Expert in Java, Kotlin, Retrofit, Firebase, AWS
-* 🎤 Built Push-To-Talk (PTT) apps using SignalR & MQTT
+🔥 Specialized in Java, Kotlin, and scalable architectures 🎤 Built real-time apps using MQTT, SignalR & Firebase ☁️ Experience with AWS Amplify & cloud integrations
-* 📍 Focused on scalable and real-time systems
+🎯 Focused on high-performance and production-ready apps

 ---